rhantz/summarize-wine-reviews/README.md

 While we don't have user requirements, it's worthwhile to view how the length of a summary appeals visually and in content.
 I mapped each term "short", "medium", "long" to a value for number of sentences (3, 6, and 9 respectively)

 **4. Generate the summary.**

+I tested two major versions of the prompt (other minor versions, not included in this repo, were used mainly for debugging and determining the paradigms I wanted to test).
+The latter prompt that I chose added an instruction to recommend wines for customers to peruse, where the older prompt did not.

 **5. Attach a suffix displaying quantitative insights on the wine's average point rating.**